joelouthan/ansible-scripts/README.md

 ___

-## For those playbooks that do not warrant their own directory, please see root of the repo
+## For those playbooks that do not warrant their own directory:

 ### [installing_sssd](installing_sssd)
 Borrowed from the web.
 (Couldn't quite find their repos.)
 And wanted to safe keep it on my own repo.